CollegeLink: Free College Courses

 ETHS 150 – Introduction of Chicana/o Studies – (3 Units) This course is an introduction to the field of Chicana/o studies.
 It is designed to acquaint students with the most significant social, political, economic, and historical aspects of the Chicana/o experience in the United States.
 This course fulfills the Multicultural Education requirements for graduation.
 Transfers to CSU/UC and fulfills GE requirements for IGETC (Area 4) and CSU (Area D).

-*NEW* MUS 119 – History of Rock Music – (3 Units) This course presents a historical study of the music of a rock musician.
+MUS 119 – History of Rock and Roll – (3 Units) This course presents a historical study of the music of a rock musician.
 The principal focus will be on the music with analysis, secondary emphasis is placed on the socio-logical, political, and economic conditions which so heavily influenced this musical genre’s development.
 Listening Active, directed listening, will be the primary function activity in the classroom.
 Out-of-class activities will include music listening and concert attendance.
 Transfers to CSU/UC and fulfills GE requirements for IGETC (Area 3) and CSU (Area C).

 NUTR 210 – Human Nutrition – (3 Units) This course is an introduction to the science of nutrition.
 Major principles, functions and sources of nutrients, health and disease, as well as, chemistry and physiology as they relate to nutrition are discussed.
 General application as it applies to today’s students is stressed.
 Students will analyze their food intake.
 Transfers to UC as elective units and fulfills GE requirements for CSU (Area E).

 SOC 101 – Introduction to Sociology – (3 Units) This course introduces concepts, theories, and vocabulary associated with the field of sociology.
 The major sociological perspectives are explored surrounding: social control, social interaction, social differentiation, and social institutions.
 The processes of social change are understood in the contact of collective human behavior.
 Transfers to CSU/UC and fulfills GE requirements for IGETC (Area 4) and CSU (Area D).
-This course is only offered to 11th-12th grade students due to mature content.

 Are you a good fit?